Channel Islands National Park: Geology

 Middle Tertiary formations found on Santa Rosa and Santa Cruz include the Vaqueros Formation, while those two islands plus San Miguel have exposures of the Rincon Formation, and Monterey Formation.
 Santa Rosa and San Miguel have exposures of the basaltic and dacitic San Miguel Volcanics, which include pillow structures, while the San Onofre Breccia is found on Santa Rosa, Santa Cruz, and Anacapa.
 Santa Rosa Island Volcanics consist mainly of basaltic breccia, which erupted about 19 Ma.
-San Miguel Volcanics consist of basalt and andesite flows, which erupted between 17–18 Ma.
+San Miguel Volcanics consist of basalt and andesite flows, which erupted between 17 and 18 Ma.
 Santa Cruz Island (SCI) Volcanics on the north side of the island consist of andesitic flows and volcaniclastics, overlying the San Onofre Breccia, and dated at about 16 Ma.
 The eruptive center is east of Devils Peak, and juxtaposed against the west-northwest trending strike-slip Santa Cruz Island Fault to the south.
 These 2400 m of SCI Volcanics have been further subdivide into four members, consisting of the lowermost Griffith Canyon, followed by Stanton Ranch, Devil's Peak, and Prisoner's Harbor, the uppermost.
 The Griffith Canyon Member consists of basaltic and andesitic epiclastic volcanic breccias.
 The Stanton Ranch Member consists of andesitic flows, flow breccias, and tuff breccias.
 The Devil's Peak Member consists of scoriaceous andesitic and dacitic flows.
 The Prisoner's Harbor Member consists of andesitic and dacitic transitional to rhyolitic flows, flow breccias, and tuffaceous volcaniclastic beds.
 Middle Miocene Conejo Volcanics correlate with the bulk of Anacapa's lava flows, volcanic and volcaniclastic breccias, which consist of vesicular and porphyritic andesite erupting about 16 Ma.
 About 1700 m are exposed, with two strata of San Onofre Breccia interbedded at the base.
 Cores taken from the east end of the island are andesitic in composition.
 Santa Barbara Island consists of basalt-basaltic andesite and andesite volcanic flows, which erupted 15–17 Ma.